(Approved by the chairs of the Use of University Facilities Committees by authority of Executive Order No. 1 and Chapter 478-136 WAC)

 Before applying for a banquet permit, a special occasion license, or obtaining approval to have a licensed caterer provide alcohol, an Alcohol Service Request must be completed by the applicant and approved by the appropriate campus Use of University Facilities Committee.

 An Alcohol Service Request must be completed approximately 14 days before the event to allow sufficient time to obtain the appropriate approval signatures.
 An approved Alcohol Service Request is required to obtain a banquet permit, special occasion license, or permission for a licensed caterer to provide alcohol.

 In accordance with current practice, any student or registered student organization submitting an Alcohol Services Request must obtain an additional approval signature from the dean, director, or chair of an administrative or academic unit.

-Complete the Washington State Liquor Control Board's Application for a Special Occasion License for a Nonprofit Society or Organization.
+Complete the Washington State Liquor and Cannabis Board's Application for a Special Occasion License for a Nonprofit Society or Organization.
 This form must be submitted to the Office of Special Programs at least 52 days before the event to allow sufficient time to obtain the approval signature from the appropriate chair of the Use of University Facilities Committee (or his or her designee).

-The applicant must then submit the approved Application for a Special Occasion License for a Nonprofit Society or Organization to the Washington State Liquor Control Board at least 45 days before the event.
+The applicant must then submit the approved Application for a Special Occasion License for a Nonprofit Society or Organization to the Washington State Liquor and Cannabis Board at least 45 days before the event.
 The Board will send a notice of the application to the city or county authority where the event will be held.
 The city or county authority has 20 days to respond with an approval or objection to the application.